 Be borderline "creepy" with over-personalization.

 Personalization builds customer trust in your brand and begins your relationship.
-However, if you send too much personal information about a customer, that could potentially make them uncomfortable and lead to a lack of trust in your brand.
+However, sending too much personal information about a customer could make them uncomfortable and lead to a lack of trust in your brand.
 Let your customers know you know who they are and what they need, but don't be weird.

 Fail to follow up.

 This is a common funnel mistake.
-Owners will put in a lot of time and effort constructing great landing pages, will drive traffic to their website and even get people to subscribe.
+Owners will put in a lot of time and effort constructing great landing pages to drive traffic to their website and even get people to subscribe.
 Then after that, the potential lead is not contacted.

-It's vital to always follow up with an automated email to your lead, as well as an automated email campaign that sends directly to your prospects after they've signed up.
-Continue to communicate with your prospects and customers because it is important to offer the best customer service to continue building lasting relationships.
+It's vital to always follow up with an automated email to your lead and an automated email campaign that sends directly to your prospects after they've signed up.
+Continue communicating with your prospects and customers because offering the best customer service is vital to building lasting relationships.